+Let’s go for some personal stuff.
 Ever since I was a child I have been very good at thinking actions but not actually doing them.
 Many a good scheme has been conjured up in my mind but very few have actually made the light of day.
 I have always struggled to take the next step from idea to action and as a result I have potentially missed out on a great many opportunities.
-As I became more anxious over the years and self-doubt crept in the more opportunities seemed to fall through my fingers like empty husk’s.
+As I became older the more anxiousness and self-doubt crept in the more opportunities seemed to fall through my fingers like empty husk’s.
 Seedless shells, empty of energy and devoid of possibility.
+Opportunities have passed.

-Fast forward to now and through working with mindfulness and practising meditation I have come to realise that practice does indeed lead to perfection.
+Fast forward and by working with mindfulness and practising meditation, I have come to realise that practice does indeed lead to perfection.
 However, I’d like to make a disclaimer at this point.
-Perfection is not an ideal state to achieve, but a way of being to experience.
-Perfection is a connection to your truest nature, to the core of who you are, untainted by judgement and free of the layering of years of incorrect self-talk.
+Perfection is not an ideal state to achieve, but a way of being and experiencing.
+Perfection is a connection to your truest nature (OTN), to the core of who you are, untainted by judgement and free of the layering of years of incorrect self-talk.

 Like any muscle, it is at its peak performance when it has been exercised and nurtured.
 Mindfulness requires training and the remedial treatment of our ‘view of self’ in order to maximise its fullest potential.
 Meditation also requires a degree of training as the mind and the body have over many years being part of a different training program and as such we need to relearn.
 Both the muscle memory and the cognitive memory require re-training and reprogramming and to achieve this the mind needs to be focused and exercised in accordance to a new paradigm.
 This whole process requires resilience, dedication, commitment and perhaps most crucially practice.
 In order to achieve our truest potential, we need to develop a sense of our own true nature and be prepared to dig and toil in order to achieve this.